The art of setting language goals

 Realistic – The goal should require you to stretch some, but allow the likelihood of success.

-Timely – The goal should state the time period in which it will be accomplished.
+Timely – You should also state the time period in which it will be accomplished.

 Here are some tips that can help you set effective language goals: